MyPetLobster/bookcase-database/README.md

 </p>

 <p>
-I decided to try to stay organized.
-I learned what a Trello board is, then I used one to keep track of the entire process.
-Finally, I gave ChatGPT access to the Trello board, then sat back and watched my app come to life.</p>
+I wanted to try to stay organized and I had heard of trello boards.
+I learned what those were and how to use them, then I used my own trello board to keep track of the entire process.
+Finally.
+I gave ChatGPT access to the trello board, then sat back and watched my app come to life.</p>
 <p>
 Just kidding.
 </p>
 <p>
-Anyway, if you're actually interested in the process I took to create this app, there's a summary below.
+Anyway, if you're actually interested in the process I took to create this app, there's a brief summary below.
 I've kept fairly detailed notes of each step and the things I've learned along the way.
 So if you're interested in reading about any of that, here is a full version of the <a href="design/process/process.html">entire process</a>.

 #### Summary of the steps I took to create Bookcase Database